Skip to primary navigation Skip to content Skip to footer

 Although the flavour palette is very diverse and the local industry is lively, with producers using various techniques and experimentations, a few main styles dominate the scene.

 One of the biggest stars on the flag is undoubtedly Bourbon.
 This type of whiskey can be made anywhere in the country, but its origins are in Kentucky, which is still home to 95% of the total bourbon production.
 Its sweetness comes from the fact that it must be made from a mash of at least 51% corn and aged in new, charred oak barrels, giving it the characteristic creamy, vanilla notes and subtle spiciness.
 No additives are allowed.
-Jim Beam and Maker’s Mark are among the most popular examples.
+Jim Beam and Maker’s Mark are among the most famous examples.

 Another popular style is Rye Whiskey, where the grain has to make at least 51% of the mash, giving the spirit a rich, full-bodied character with a spicy kick.
 A 51% wheat-based spirit is the base for Wheat Whiskey, a much softer and gentle tipple.